-There is an old saying: 'Take care of the nickels and dimes and the dollars will take care of themselves.'
+There is an old saying, “Take care of the nickels and dimes and the dollars will take care of themselves.”
 In the game of golf, there are specific key shots which account for lower scores.

 We all want to play better golf and post scores that we can tell our friends about.
 Your personal best might mean that you finally broke 100, 90, or even 80 for the first time.

-To achieve your lowest score first keep track of some vital statistics.
+To achieve your lowest score you first keep track of some vital statistics.
 Fairways hit, greens hit in regulation, putts, as well as ups and downs, must be recorded in order to determine your weaknesses.

 When you miss fairways, you often set yourself up for difficult approach shots to the green.
 You might look at your club selection from the tee or work on improving your driving skills at the range with your local pro.